ChipNowacek/ibgib/README.md

 #### `random_gib`
 Helper application that I created first when learning the basics of Elixir.
 It provides some simple random functions.

-#### `ng2-client`
-Ignore this.
-I'm still trying to figure out the best way forward for the front end.

 ## before diving in...why give a s**t about this library?